Did you forget your iPhone or iPad passcode? That can be quite a frustrating experience.

 When you enter the recovery mode, iTunes will prompt you to either Restore or Update your iPhone.
 Click on Restore.

 iTunes should begin downloading software for your device.
-If the download takes more than 15 minutes, the iPhone will exit the recovery mode automatically.
-In this happens, just repeat the above steps.
-Once the process is completed, you can set up your iPhone and set a new passcode.
+If the download takes more than 15 minutes, your iPhone will exit recovery mode automatically.
+If this happens, just repeat the above steps.
+Once the process completes, you can set up your iPhone and set a new passcode.

 The brute force method could take days to work, depending on the complexity of the password.
 Fortunately, Apple patches such vulnerabilities swiftly.

-Perhaps this might be the most impractical method to bypass your passcode, not just because of the price of the box, but also because you’d have to be really unlucky (lucky?) to be running a vulnerable version of iOS.
-If you have some really important data that you cannot afford to lose, but you still need to reset your passcode, you might want to give it a try.
+This is the most impractical method to bypass your passcode.
+That’s not just because of the price of the box, but also because you’d have to be really unlucky (lucky?) to have a vulnerable version of iOS on your phone.
+If you have some really important data that you cannot afford to lose, but still need to reset your passcode, you could give it a try.

-Now that you’ve successfully removed your iPhone’s passcode, it’s time to go back to the basics and learn from this experience.
-In no particular order, here’s what you should do.
+Now that you’ve successfully removed your iPhone/iPad’s passcode, it’s time to go back to the basics and learn from this experience.
+In no particular order, here’s what you should do:

-- Keep your iOS updated: A few brute-force boxes that exploit a vulnerability in iOS have popped up in the past.
+- Keep iOS updated: A few brute-force boxes that exploit a vulnerability in iOS have popped up in the past.
 Apple often acts quickly and patches the vulnerabilities.
-Therefore, it’s best to keep your iOS updated.
+Therefore, it’s best to keep iOS updated on your device.

-- Create a strong yet memorable passcode: A strong password doesn’t necessarily have to be tough to remember.
+- Create a strong yet memorable passcode: A strong password isn’t necessarily tough to remember.

 Image Credit: dimarik/Depositphotos